 Candy Crush made good use of analytics to find out what makes their users play more and what is stopping them.
 Level 65 was considered as one of the most difficult levels and stopped users from playing ahead.
 This level was soon removed to make users stick and go deep in the game.

 Other Marketing Strategies

-Candy Crush is a mixture of every color.
-Hence the game can be considered gender neutral and
+Candy Crush is a mixture of every colour.
+Hence the game can be considered gender-neutral.

 Use of words like delicious, sweet, etc. give short term motivation to the user and makes him play more.

 Majority of the candy crush game players haven’t paid a penny for extra moves.
 As a result, they get 5 lives to play and gets one extra life after every half an hour.
 Hence, they can’t play the game as much as you want in one sitting.
 This not getting enough of the game creates a desire to get more and this curiosity leads to addiction.

 This strategy of limited lives is to counter a phenomenon called “hedonic adaptation” which refers to the fact that humans get used to nice things over time until they no longer anywhere near as pleasurable.
 Hence, people stick to this game for a long time without getting bored.

 One of the major reasons people stick to Candy Crush is because of its unpredictability.
 Candy Crush cannot be conquered with a set of certain skills.
 Just like gambling, Candy Crush totally depends on luck.
 The arrangement of candies are totally random and no one can predict the result based on a few moves.

 Psychology of gambling addiction can be applied to Candy Crush addiction as well.